BijenShrestha58/LF-Fellowship-Assignment-5/README.md

 ## Getting Started

 ### Dependencies
--Any modern web browser, such as Chrome, Firefox
+- Any modern web browser, such as Chrome, Firefox

 ### Installing
--The repository can be cloned using git clone command.
+- The repository can be cloned using git clone command.
--The dependencies must be installed by running npm install in the terminal
+- The dependencies must be installed by running npm install in the terminal

 ### Executing Program
 - The program can be run on https://lf-fellowship-assignment-5.vercel.app/